open-xml-templating/docxtemplater/docs/source/faq.rst

 .. _`online angular demo`: https://stackblitz.com/edit/angular-docxtemplater-example?file=src%2Fapp%2Fproduct-list%2Fproduct-list.component.ts

-If you are using an angular version that supports the `import` keyword, you can use the following code :
+If you are using an angular version that supports the `import` keyword, you can use the following code:

 .. code-block:: javascript